-In its civil jurisdiction, the District Courts resolve disputes between individuals or organisations.
+In its civil jurisdiction, the District Court resolves disputes between individuals or organisations.
 A person who feels they have been wronged may bring a claim and, if successful, be awarded a remedy such as compensation.
 The District Court can hear claims up to a value of $350,000.

-Disputes of less than $15,000 may be able to be heard in the Disputes Tribunal.
+Note: Disputes of less than $30,000 may be able to be heard in the Disputes Tribunal.

 There's more information about Civil Court proceedings on the Ministry of Justice website.

 Civil on the Ministry of Justice website(external link)